wangkinga/wangkinga.github.io/README.md

 ## Improvements

 - Model exploration
-  - TApply other machine learning models that might be better suited for the data characteristics.
+  - Apply other machine learning models that might be better suited for the data characteristics.
 Neural networks, support vector machines, or ensemble methods may reveal different insights.
   - Use regularization techniques in logistic regression (e.g., Ridge or Lasso) to prevent overfitting and to handle multicollinearity.
 - Cross-Validation(CV)
   - Employ cross-validation techniques to assess model stability and reliability, rather than relying on a single train-test split.